Vyral/jason-bramblett/_posts/2023-06-01-simplifying-the-homebuying-process-tips-for-a-stress-free-experience.md

 5:49 — Wrapping up

-Remember, if you have any questions about this topic or real estate in general, please feel free to reach out to us by phone or email.
-We would be happy to serve as your resource for all of your real estate needs.
+Remember, if you have any questions about this topic or real estate in general, please feel free to reach out to me by phone or email.
+I am always happy to serve as your resource for all of your real estate needs.